-This paper has been prepared to inform discussion at the conference “Beating the DRUM - Domestic Resource Use and Mobilization for accelerating progress towards SDG3,” on 5 November 2018, in Oslo.
-The current document is an advance conference draft and will undergo further revision.
+This paper was prepared to inform discussion at the conference “Beating the DRUM - Domestic Resource Use and Mobilization for accelerating progress towards SDG3,” on 5 November 2018, in Oslo.

 Civil society communique on the GFF

-Civil society has been recognized by the GFF as a critical stakeholder in planning, implementation, resource mobilization, monitoring and accountability.
+Civil society is recognized by the GFF as a critical stakeholder in planning, implementation, resource mobilization, monitoring and accountability.

-Domestic Resource Use and Mobilization for Accelerating Progress Towards SDG3+ conference will feature roundtable discussions focusing on increasing public-sector revenue for health, as well as on enhancing efficiency and equity.
+Domestic Resource Use and Mobilization for Accelerating Progress Towards SDG3+ conference featured roundtable discussions focusing on increasing public-sector revenue for health, as well as on enhancing efficiency and equity.

 On 6.
-November, Norway and Burkina Faso will co-host the Global Financial Facility’s replenishment event in Oslo, Norway, alongside the World Bank, and the Bill & Melinda Gates Foundation.
+November 2018, Norway and Burkina Faso co-hosted the Global Financial Facility’s replenishment event in Oslo, Norway, alongside the World Bank, and the Bill & Melinda Gates Foundation.